SamBuckberry/sambuckberry.github.io/about.md

 permalink: /about/
 ---

-Sam Buckberry is a post-doc in genome bioinformatics with the [Lister Lab](http://listerlab.org) at [The University of Western Australia](http://www.uwa.edu.au/).
+Sam Buckberry is a post doctoral researcher in genome bioinformatics in the [Lister Lab](http://listerlab.org) at [The University of Western Australia](http://www.uwa.edu.au/).

 Links